 All M.S. and Ph.D students are required to demonstrate competence in fundamental physics at the advanced-undergraduate level.
-Competence is shown by passing the Qualifying Exam; see below.
-Subjects not passed on the Qualifying Exam can be addressed by taking appropriate advanced undergraduate courses; see section on Remediation.
+Normally, competence is shown by passing the Qualifying Exam; see below.
+Subjects not passed on the Qualifying Exam can be addressed by taking appropriate undergraduate remedial courses; see section on Remediation.